 Emergencies happen.
 When they do, it’s often a frightening experience – for you and your pet.
 Take a deep breath.
 Our after hours emergency services in Whistler are designed to provide optimal care for your pets when the unexpected occurs.

-Our after hours services in our Whistler clinic include:
+Our after hours veterinary emerency services in our Whistler clinic include:

 Emergency stabilization and surgery

 Emergencies come in all forms – respiratory (like laboured breathing), ocular (eye damage), neurologic (weakness, paralysis, and seizures), cardiac (heart problems), and more.
-Whatever has happened to your best furry friend, we are equipped to give him/her emergency medical care on the spot.
+Whatever has happened to your best furry friend, we are equipped to provide primary emergency medical care on the spot.

-No matter the time of night, we offer on-the-spot digital x-ray, ultrasound, blood work, blood pressure measurement, and EKG to determine the source of the emergency as fast as possible.
+No matter the time of night, we offer on-the-spot diagnostic testing, such as digital x-ray, emergency ultrasound, blood work, blood pressure measurement, and EKG to determine the cause of your pet’s illness as fast as possible.

 Cuts and gashes- sometimes just a scratch, but other times lacerations can go from bad to worse fast.
 If your pet is injured and bleeding, call our emergency team.